Unstoppable Mila Doesn’t Let a Limb Difference Get in the Way

 “It was a big surprise and hard information to receive,” recalls Ana.
 “We started wondering if she would have other health issues like with her heart or her kidneys.
 We did another ultrasound and the doctor said her organs looked fine.”

 Hearing that was reassuring to Ana, but the news that her child would be born with a physical difference was weighing heavy on her mind.
-While still pregnant, Ana was referred to Nina Lightdale-Miric, MD, Director of the Hand and Upper Extremity Orthopaedic Program in the Children’s Orthopaedic Center at Children’s Hospital Los Angeles.
+While still pregnant, Ana was referred to Nina Lightdale-Miric, MD, Director of the Hand and Upper Extremity Orthopedic Program in the Jackie and Gene Autry Orthopedic Center at Children’s Hospital Los Angeles.

 The ‘perfect’ girl

 “In the United States, it is estimated 1 in every 2,500 babies born each year will have an upper limb difference,” Dr. Lightdale-Miric says.
 “It was important for me to let Ana and her family to know that children born with symbrachydactyly are healthy and their baby would be able to do everything she needs and wants to do.
 Our team at CHLA delivers world-class care if surgery is indicated and that we would be with them every step of the way to navigate living with a hand difference.”

 “She put us so at ease and she assured us Mila was going to be a great child,” Ana says.
 “Just looking at my beautiful baby girl, I cannot thank Dr. Lightdale-Miric enough because her words were so true—Mila is just perfect.”

 Since she didn’t know anyone who had a limb difference, Ana knew that she had a lot of learning to do.
 Little did she realize that Mila would be the one doing the teaching.